 But there comes a time when prayer is the best action you can take.
 Join me today as we pray God’s powerful Word back to Him on behalf of our children using 30 key verses and passages that speak to the idea of launching into the next season, whatever it is, well.

+at her blog.
 Gina Smith is a writer, author, and has been married for 32 years to Brian, a college professor and athletic trainer.
 For 25+ years she and her husband served on a Christian college campus as the on-campus parents, where Brian was a professor and dean of students.
 They reside right outside of Washington DC and are the parents of two grown children, one daughter-in-law and one son-in-law.
-Now an empty-nester, Gina has transitioned her ministry from full-time mom and part-time writer, to being a mom who is available to her adult children as much as they need her and writing as much as she can at her blog.
+Now an empty-nester, Gina has transitioned her ministry from full-time mom and part-time writer, to being a mom who is available to her adult children as much as they need her and writing as much as she can